 A sewer line replacement is also one of the more expensive jobs a homeowner can incur, and time consuming as well.
-If this nightmare becomes your reality, you will need to have your sewer line replaced as quickly as possible.
-That will likely lead to you ask the question: how long does a sewer line replacement take?
+If this nightmare becomes your reality, you will need to have your sewer line repaired or replaced as quickly as possible.
+That will likely lead to you asking the question “How long does a sewer line replacement take”?
 This article will hone in on that issue, the time needed to replace a sewer line.

 How Long Does It Take To Replace A Sewer Line?